 \subsection{CIFAR10-DVS}

-\textbf{DVS-CIFAR10}~\cite{li2017cifar10} is an event stream dataset comprising 10,000 images from the CIFAR-10 dataset.
+\textbf{CIFAR10-DVS}~\cite{li2017cifar10} is an event stream dataset comprising 10,000 images from the CIFAR-10 dataset.
 These images are converted into event streams using a bicubic interpolation method.
-These images are adeptly transformed into event streams through a bicubic interpolation method, where each image is represented as a sequence of events, each signifying a spike in pixel activation.
 As outlined in Tab.~\ref{tab:dcs10ncalncars}, our algorithm exhibits a significant improvement over the prevalent Spiking Transformer framework.
-When benchmarked against Spikformer, our Temporal Interaction Module demonstrates enhanced performance, exceeding it by approximately 2.7\% under identical configurations.
-Notably, even when Spikformer is optimized with a longer time step (TimeStep=16), our algorithm maintains a performance lead of 0.7\%.
+When benchmarked against Spikformer, our TIM demonstrates enhanced performance, exceeding it by approximately 2.7\% under identical configurations.
+Notably, even when Spikformer is optimized with a longer time step (Time Step=16), our algorithm maintains a performance lead of 0.7\%.
 While Spikeformer attains an accuracy of 81.4\% in 4 steps, it requires a substantial 9.28 million parameters.
 To our knowledge, this achievement marks the most advanced state-of-the-art (SOTA) result for Spiking Transformer applications on the CIFAR10-DVS dataset.
 In comparison with convolutional structures, the efficacy of TIM is on par with EventMix~\cite{shen2022eventmix}, which records a similar accuracy of 81.45\%.
 However, a striking advantage of our model is its efficiency: while EventMix operates with an extensive 11.69 million parameters, our TIM model achieves comparable results with a significantly reduced parameter count of only 2.59 million.